Fundamental invariants of tensors, Latin hypercubes, and rectangular Kronecker coefficients: Introduction

 $C'_{d,k}$ : $\delta_{d}(n) \in \{nk, n(k+1) \}$ for all $(k-1)^{d-1} < n \le k^{d-1}$.

 We prove that these statements are in fact related.
 Namely, for every odd $d \ge 3$ the following implications hold:

 The statement $A_{d,k}$ (which is false for odd $k$, cf. Corollary~\ref{cor:zeroev}) is a $d$-dimensional analogue of the celebrated {\it Alon--Tarsi conjecture} on Latin squares \cite{at}.
+Hence, conditionally on $A_{3,k}$ for even $k$, we obtain the positivity of Kronecker coefficients $B_{d,k}$ and then degree values $C_{d,k}$ and $C'_{d,k-1}$ for all odd $d \ge 3$.
 We show that $A_{d,2}$ is true for all $d \ge 2$, see Proposition~\ref{at2nz}; in \cite{bi} it is noted that $A_{3,k}$ is true for $k = 2,4$.
 We also provide computations that $B_{3,k}$ is true for $k = 2,4$, see Appendix~\ref{appa}.
 As a result we get the true statements $C_{d,2}$, $C_{d,4}$, $C'_{d,3}$ for all odd $d \ge 3$ which is reflected in Theorem~\ref{thm:one}~(ii).
-Furthermore, conditionally on $A_{3,k}$ for even $k$, we obtain the positivity of Kronecker coefficients $B_{d,k}$ and then degree values $C_{d,k}$ and $C'_{d,k-1}$ for all odd $d \ge 3$.
 It also seems that $B_{d,k}$ holds for all odd $d \ge 5$ and all $k$.
 Regarding the degree sequence $\delta_d(n)$ we conjecture more precisely that for odd $d \ge 3$ it matches the lower bound in Theorem~\ref{thm:one}~(i) with the only exceptional cases $d = 3$ and odd $n = k^2 - 2$ for which it is larger by $n$.